Akron Children's Logo

 • Why Are My Breasts Sore?

-Breast soreness is common among teens, but it can still seem worrying when it happens to you.
-Fortunately, breast pain is rarely serious.
+Breast soreness is common as your body develops, but it's rarely serious.
 Find out why your breasts may hurt and what you can do about it.

 • Why Is My Voice Changing?